 Cross stitch Stitches

 Cutwork is a form of whitework where small sections of the ground fabric are cut away.
-The open area is edged with stitches and, depending on the type of cutwork, may be filled with other, lace-like stitches.
+The open area is edged with stitches and, depending on the type of cutwork, may be filled with other stitches.

 N.B.
 Cutwork should not be confused with Flat cutwork (goldwork).

-Drawn thread is a form of whitework where threads (either warp or weft) are withdrawn (pulled out) from the fabric and the edges secured.
-The remaining warp or weft stitches are embellished with stitches.
+Drawn thread is a form of whitework where threads (normally either warp or weft but occasionally both) are withdrawn (pulled out) from the fabric and the edges secured, normally by weaving the cut threads into the ground fabric.
+The aperture will normally be square or rectangular as it is dependent on the grain of the fabric.
+The remaining warp or weft threads are embellished with stitches.

 Drawn Thread Stitches